-1.1.1.1 The requirements of these Rules cover the following decked ships subject to the Register technical supervision:

-.1 ships engaged in international voyages, with the exception of:

-new ships of less than 24 m in length;

-existing ships of less than 150 gross tonnage;

-pleasure yachts not engaged in trade;

-fishing vessels;

-.2 ships of 24 m in length and more not engaged in international voyages and fishing vessels, with the exception of pleasure yachts not engaged in trade;

-.3 all types of new mobile offshore drilling units (MODU);

-.4 ships of less than 24 m in length with the exception of pleasure yachts not engaged in trade and small craft.

-1.1.1.2 The requirements contained in Sections 2 - 8 are applicable to new ships.
+- 1.1.1.1 The provisions of the Guidelines on Application of Provisions of the International Convention on Load Lines of 1966 amended and supplemented by the protocol of 1988 thereof revised in 20031 cover the following decked ships subject to the Register technical supervision: - .1 ships engaged in international voyages, with the exception of: new ships of less than 24 m in length; existing ships of less than 150 gross tonnage; pleasure yachts not engaged in trade; fishing vessels; - .2 all types of new mobile offshore drilling units (MODU); - 1.1.1.2 The requirements contained in Section 2 to 6 are applicable to new ships.

-Existing ships not meeting all the requirements of the present Rules shall comply at least with the provisions of the Rules applied to these ships before coming into force of the present Rules.
+Existing ships not meeting all the requirements of the present Guidelines shall comply at least with the provisions of the International Convention on Load Lines having entered into force before 1 January 2005.
 The freeboards of such ships are not required to be increased.
-However, to take advantage of any reduction in freeboard, as compared with that previously assigned, the existing ships shall comply with all the requirements of the present Rules.
+However, to take advantage of any reduction in freeboard, as compared with that previously assigned, the existing ships shall comply with all the requirements of the present Guidelines.

-1.1.1.3 The requirements contained in the Appendix are applicable both to new and existing ships to which the present Rules apply.
-A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs.

-1.1.1.4 The requirements contained in Sections 2 - 5 are worked out on the basis of the International Convention on Load Lines, 1966, as amended by Protocol 1988 revised in 20031, and apply to ships specified in 1.1.1.1.1 the keels of which are laid or which are at similar stage of construction on or after 1 January 2005.
+- 1.1.1.3 The requirements contained in the Appendix are applicable both to new and existing ships to which the International Convention on Load Lines apply.
+A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs. - 1.1.1.4 The requirements of the Guidelines contained in Sections 2 to 6 apply to ships specified in 1.1.1.1 the keels of which are laid or which are at similar stage of construction on or after 1 January 2005.
 Requirements of Section 3 shall apply to every ship to which a minimum freeboard is assigned.
 Dilution of these requirements may be granted to ships, to which a greater than minimum freeboard is assigned on condition of satisfactory review results of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis.

-Where the ship is assigned an excessive freeboard such that the resulting draught is not more than that corresponding to a minimum summer freeboard for the same ship, but with an assumed freeboard deck located at distance below the actual freeboard deck at least equal to the standard superstructure height, the requirements of 3.2.2 through 3.2.9, 3.2.12, 3.2.13 and 3.3 being applied, the actual freeboard deck may be considered as a superstructure deck.
+Where the ship is assigned an excessive freeboard such that the resulting draught is not more than that corresponding to a minimum summer freeboard for the same ship, but with an assumed freeboard deck located at distance below the actual freeboard deck at least equal to the standard superstructure height, the requirements of 3.2.2 to 3.2.9, 3.2.12, 3.2.13 and 3.3 being applied, the actual freeboard deck may be considered as a superstructure deck.